History of Ayetoro Gbede

 Development in the community has been mostly through self-help; farming, particularly cashew seed, has been the mainstay of the local economy.

 The town was established over ninety-one years ago.
 The inhabitants of the town speak their local dialects of Okun and Gbede, which is a Yoruba dialect.
-The current traditional ruler is Oba Sunday Ehindero.
+Oba David Sunday Ehindero was appointed as the 4th Olu of Ayetoro-Gbede on June 1, 2017.
+He reigned until his passing on June 18, 2023.

 The first house in Ayetoro Gbede was built beside the old market and was owned by the founder, Oba Ajileye Daniel Alaa Bello.
 Ayetoro is also blessed with cashew seed, cocoa, vegetables, palm wine, and farming influence.
 The first community high school in Ayetoro Gbede was established in September 1979.